-This article was published in The Jakarta Post
+This article was published in The Jakarta Post on May 16, 2019.

 The Indonesian aviation industry is thriving.
 In 2017, the number of air passengers in Indonesia was estimated at 110 million, with a US$1.3 billion market size.
 Despite concerns about safety issues and high airfares, the aviation industry will likely expand rapidly.
 The International Air Transport Association has predicted Indonesian airlines will carry 355 million domestic passengers in 2036.

 As with most other means of transportation, flying necessitates the burning of fossil fuel.
 Most forms of aviation release not only carbon dioxide, but other greenhouse gases such as water vapor and nitrogen oxide, contributing to global warming.
 With more Indonesians flying than ever, what can be done nationally to limit the environmental impact of the aviation industry?

 For many of us who fly regularly, airline travel is one of the largest contributors to our individual carbon footprint.
 WRI Indonesia recently calculated that air travel accounted for an average of 80 percent to our annual individual carbon emission from work-related mobility.

 Consider the following: with only a round-trip economy ticket from Jakarta to Manokwari in West Papua, 0.7 tons of carbon dioxide is emitted.
 This is more than one-third of the average annual carbon footprint of an Indonesian, which only amounts to 2.03 tons of carbon dioxide.

 If you fly business, your carbon footprint is significantly higher because business class seats take up more space, thus increasing the amount of fuel used per passenger.
 According to a 2013 World Bank study, flying business class and first class increase your carbon footprint by three-times and nine-times compared to flying economy.